seowxft/AO3Scraper/README.md

 - Run `python ao3_work_ids.py <url>` to get csv file of AO3 fanwork ids.
 - Output csv is then used to scrape fanwork data with `python ao3_get_fanfics.py <csv>`.

-`nif_metadata.csv` contains all metadata from the above scrape, excluded for fanwork body data
+`nif_metadata.csv` contains all metadata from the above scrape, excluded for fanwork body data.
 - Load `nif_metadata.csv` to run `nifStatsAnalysis.R` for statistics analysis.

 <p align="center">